sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 False
 ```

-### Systems of inequalities that cannot be reduced analytically
+### Systems of Inequalities That Cannot Be Reduced Analytically

 SymPy may reflect that your system of inequalities has no solutions that can be
 expressed algebraically (symbolically) by returning an error such as